History of San Diego: First Mexican Empire and First Mexican Republic (1821–1835): Pueblo de San Diego

 In 1821, Mexico ousted the Spanish in the Mexican War of Independence and created the Province of Alta California.
 The San Diego Mission was secularized and shut down in 1834 and the land was sold off.
 432 residents petitioned the governor to form a pueblo, and Juan María Osuna was elected the first alcalde ("municipal magistrate"), defeating Pío Pico in the vote.
 Beyond town Mexican land grants expanded the number of California ranchos that modestly added to the local economy.

-The original town of San Diego was located at the foot of Presidio Hill, in the area which is now Old Town San Diego State Historic Park.
+The original town of San Diego, Pueblo de San Diego, was located at the foot of Presidio Hill, in the area which is now Old Town San Diego State Historic Park.
 The location was not ideal, being several miles away from navigable water.
 Imported goods and exports (primarily tallow and hides) had to be carried over the La Playa Trail to the anchorages in Point Loma.
 This arrangement was suitable only for a very small town.
 In 1830 the population was about 600.
 In 1834 the presidio was described as "in a most ruinous state, apart from one side, in which the commandant lived, with his family.
 There were only two guns, one of which was spiked, and the other had no carriage.
 Twelve half-clothed and half-starved-looking fellows composed the garrison, and they, it was said, had not a musket apiece."
 The settlement composed about forty brown huts and three or four larger, whitewashed ones belonging to the gentry.